manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/installer/install-desktop-server.md

 This lab walks you through the steps for installing Oracle Database 21c and configuring it.
 With the database installer, you can perform two types of installation.

 - **Option 1:** *Desktop class* with minimal configuration
-  Estimated Time: 20 mins
+  Estimated Time: 20 minutes

 - **Option 2:** *Server class* with advanced configuration
-  Estimated Time: 30 mins
+  Estimated Time: 30 minutes

 > To install both system classes on the same host, you need different Oracle home locations.

 >> For this workshop, select any one of these.

-### Objective
+### Objectives

-Install the Oracle Database software and create a starter database for Desktop class or Server class using Oracle Database Setup Wizard (Installer).
+Install the Oracle Database software and create a starter database for Desktop class or for Server class using Oracle Database Setup Wizard (Installer).

 ### Prerequisites

-This lab assumes:
-- You have a Free Tier, Paid or LiveLabs Oracle Cloud account
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
 - You have completed:
 	- Lab: Create SSH Keys
 	- Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)